It's a Long Way to Tipperary: Dispute

-Feldman paid royalties to both Judge and Williams, but after Williams' death in 1924, Judge claimed sole credit for writing the song, saying that he had agreed to Williams being co-credited as recompense for a debt that Judge owed.
-However, Williams' family showed that the tune and most of the lyrics to the song already existed in the form of a manuscript, "It's A Long Way to Connemara", co-written by Williams and Judge back in 1909, and Judge had used this, just changing some words, including changing "Connemara" to "Tipperary".
+Feldman paid royalties to both Judge and Williams, but after Williams's death in 1924, Judge claimed sole credit for writing the song, saying that he had agreed to Williams being co-credited as recompense for a debt that Judge owed.
+However, Williams's family showed that the tune and most of the lyrics to the song already existed in the form of a manuscript, "It's A Long Way to Connemara", co-written by Williams and Judge back in 1909, and Judge had used this, just changing some words, including changing "Connemara" to "Tipperary".

 Judge said: "I was the sole composer of 'Tipperary', and all other songs published in our names jointly.
 They were all 95% my work, as Mr Williams made only slight alterations to the work he wrote down from my singing the compositions.
 He would write it down on music-lined paper and play it back, then I'd work on the music a little more ...
 I have sworn affidavits in my possession by Bert Feldman, the late Harry Williams and myself confirming that I am the composer ...".
 In a 1933 interview, he added: "The words and music of the song were written in the Newmarket Tavern, Corporation Street, Stalybridge on 31st January 1912, during my engagement at the Grand Theatre after a bet had been made that a song could not be written and sung the next evening ...
 Harry was very good to me and used to assist me financially, and I made a promise to him that if I ever wrote a song and published it, I would put his name on the copies and share the proceeds with him.
 Not only did I generously fulfil that promise, but I placed his name with mine on many more of my own published contributions.
 During Mr Williams' lifetime (as far as I know) he never claimed to be the writer of the song ...".

 Williams's family campaigned in 2012 to have Harry Williams officially re-credited with the song, and shared their archives with the Imperial War Museums.
 The family estate still receives royalties from the song.